|

 in Miami, Florida.

 Q. When did we see it on the show?
 A. In Episode 1 (of Season 1), "Dexter".
-It is the site of the second crime scene investigation: the 'Ice Truck Killer' has displayed his second victim's dismembered, bloodless body in front of this large fountain.

-head will come back into play later - on the drawbridge.)
+head will come back into play later - on the drawbridge.

 Q. What is it actually in real life?
 A. A large outdoor